actuator/com.tcl.browser/CWE-94.md

 ## Vulnerability Report

 ### Overview:
 A Remote Code Execution (RCE) vulnerability has been discovered in the `com.tcl.browser` application on the Android platform.
-The vulnerability allows an attacker to execute arbitrary code on the victim's device without requiring any permissions.
+The vulnerability allows an attacker to execute arbitrary JavsScript code within the context of the application without any permissions.

 ### Application Details:
 - **Application Name:** 'Browser TV Web - BrowseHere' com.tcl.browser